rupeshtiwari/future-blogs/_posts/2022-10-01-definitions-that-you-should-know.md

   - azure
 ---

 > When I started learning Azure being a webdev and software architect background.
 I came across many IT lingo, jargons, abbrebiations that I did know about them.
 In this post I am putting all those in one place.
-I hope this will help you as well on your Azure Solution Architect joureny!
+I hope this will help you as well on your Azure Solution Architect journey!

+## RADIUS

+Remote Authentication Dial-In User Service (RADIUS) is a networking protocol that provides centralized authentication, authorization, and accounting management for users who connect and use a network service.
+RADIUS was developed by Livingston Enterprises in 1991 as an access server authentication and accounting protocol.

+## EAPOL

+Extensible Authentication Access Protocol over LAN

+## MAC

+Media Access Control Address: It uniquely identifies the device in the network.
+48-bit hexadecimal number that is hard-coded on a NIC.

 ## ROI